 How to apply for reinstatement in the U.S.

 F-1 students who fall out of status must apply for Reinstatement to the US Citizenship and Immigration Services (USCIS) to regain certain benefits of F-1 status.
-In order to apply for reinstatement, the student should make an appointment with an International Student Advisor (ISA) at UFIC for advice and to determine the eligibility for reinstatement.
+In order to apply for reinstatement, the student should discuss with an International Student Advisor (ISA) at UFIC for advice and to determine the eligibility for reinstatement.
 If the student is eligible for reinstatement, the ISA will issue a new I-20 for reinstatement to submit with the application to USCIS.

 The reinstatement application must include the following documents: